-Our estimated models are reported in Tables 1-17.
+Our estimated models are reported in Tables 1-7.
 For ease of exposition we report only the long-run static solutions of the model, as each regression contains one or two lags of the dependent variable.
-Asymptotic standard errors are reported for each regressor.
-Tables 1 and 2 report the estimated reaction function for Germany, respectively for the full sample period and since 1980.
+Asymptotic standard errors are reported for each estimated coefficient.
+Table 1 reports the estimated reaction function for Germany, respectively for the full sample period and since 1980.
 The estimates for the whole sample show that interest rates react to inflation expectations (with a point estimate greater than 1) and output.
-In the lower section of Table 1 we show that adding the US Federal Funds rates marginally improves the fit of the interest rate reaction function19.
+Adding the US Federal Funds rates marginally improves the fit of the interest rate reaction function18.
 Note that while the long run effect is only marginally significant, the Fed funds rate appears to be important in explaining the short-run dynamics of the German money market rate.
 The variable addition tests show that neither money growth nor the exchange rate (measured as the DM-US\$ rate) seems to exert an independent significant effect on German interest rates.
-This is interesting and confirms the results in Clarida and Gertler (1997), and Bernanke and Mihov (1997).
-Since 1971, the Bundesbank has set target ranges for the growth of broad monetary aggregates, but over the last fifteen years actual growth rates often exceeded (fell short of) the upper (lower) limit of the targeted band20.
+This is interesting and confirms analogous results in Clarida and Gertler (1997), and Bernanke and Mihov (1997).
+Since 1971, the Bundesbank has set target ranges for the growth of broad monetary aggregates, but over the last fifteen years actual growth rates often exceeded (fell short of) the upper (lower) limit of the targeted band19.
 This confirms most modern accounts of the Bundesbank's monetary policy stance which suggest that monetary targets were not the Bank's primary objective but that discretionary undershoots and overshoots of the target bands were allowed where this did not impair the achievement of the inflationary objective.